DanielTockan/Rainforest-Store/README.md

     load_instance = True
 ```

-An important aspect of Marshamllow was that it permits nested fields to be added to the schema.
+An important aspect of Marshmallow was that it permits nested fields to be added to the schema.
 This feature allowed the table relationships defined as part of the models to be represented in the JSON responses.
 This was an essential for the upcoming front-end build (e.g. retrieving an order history).

 As a result, I was able to decide if, when, and where in the app certain relationships fields would be visible.
 This was done by duplicating the necessary schemas and adding nested fields as desired.